vns0/golang-http-spam/README.md

 # golang-http-spam
+## This project is a demonstration project.
+The developer is not responsible for the use of this repository
 Example HTTP SPAM code written in GoLang.

 Problem: Our project often has phishing attacks that have to be attacked by a simple HTTP attack to overflow the